 Customer Support ☎️

 You will not find any phone or online chat customer support with Robinhood.
 The company exclusively handles all requests through email, answering within 24 to 48 hours from Monday through Friday trading hours only.
 There are also no help articles online, and the company does not include a phone number on its contact page.

 Vanguard offers personalized support for higher-level accounts, but most customers will access customer service during normal business hours, Monday through Friday.

 Which Costs More: Vanguard or Robinhood 💳

 Vanguard definitely costs more.
 Robinhood is known as the best discount brokerage because it does not charge any commissions on stocks, options, ETFs, and cryptocurrency trades.

 You can essentially set up an account with $0 and start using Robinhood’s trading tools for free.
 This bare-bones approach may work for DIY investors who like to work within certain sectors and do not need all of the research tools to make a trade.

-Vanguard is still charging $7 per trade for stocks, ETFs, and options.
-In addition, you’ll pay $1 per options contract.
+With Vanguard you’ll pay $1 per options contract.
 While some of these costs go down depending on the account balance and account type, you will likely still pay more in fees since Vanguard also charges a $20 maintenance fee.